A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 An FTP server or a file server is a server that allows you to upload or download files using the File Transfer Protocol (or “FTP”).

-When you upload or download a file, your computer connects to the FTP server and sends or receives the requested data.
+When you upload or download a file, your computer program connects to the FTP server and sends or receives the requested data.

 FTP servers typically have a web-based interface that you can use to upload or download files.

 File servers are often used to store data files so that multiple clients on the same network can access them.

 This allows for easier collaboration as users can access, edit, and share files from the same server for database.

 An application server typically provides microsoft’s virtual machine platform for developers to build applications.